mechitoua/task-manager-cli/README.md

 # CLI Task Manager

-A simple command-line interface (CLI) application for managing tasks.
-It allows you to add, delete, update, and list tasks, as well as mark a task as "in progress" or "done".
-Tasks are stored in a JSON file for persistence.
+A command-line task management tool that helps you organize and track your tasks.
+It provides straightforward commands for adding, removing, updating, and listing tasks, with support for different task statuses.
+All tasks are automatically saved to a JSON file for data persistence.

-## Functionality
+## Features

-- Add a new task with a description and status
+- Create new tasks with descriptions (automatically set to "todo" status)
-- Delete an existing task by ID
+- Remove tasks using their ID
-- Update an existing task by ID
+- Update task descriptions and statuses
-- List all tasks
+- List all tasks with their current status
-- Mark a task as "in progress" or "done"
+- Filter tasks by status (todo, in-progress, done)
-- Tasks are stored in a JSON file for persistence
+- Automatic saving to a JSON file

 ## Use Cases